There are Two Things Every Nurse Learns Early in Their Career:

 Less than the nurse who stuck with her original job.

-This goes to show that if you are thinking about graduate school because you want to make more money, it’s really important to factor in the cost of tuition, the salary you’ll make when graduating, and the opportunity cost of losing years of income and compounding interest.
+This goes to show that if you are thinking about graduate school because you want to make more money, it’s really important to factor in the cost of tuition, the salary you’ll make after graduating, and the opportunity cost of losing years of income and compounding interest.
 There’s a very real chance graduate school may not be worth it from a purely economic sense.

 Last but not least, I ran the same scenario as the NP example, except this time, our nurse became a CRNA — the highest paid nursing role on average.
 In this scenario, the CRNA ended up with $2,665,660 at 65, beating out Pediatricians, Internal Medicine, and General Practitioners, which are the the three biggest specialties in terms of the total number of graduates and fellows.

-Limitations of the results
+Limitations of the Results

 “Aren’t there doctors who make more?”

 I opted to use the three lowest paid MD specialties because the higher paid specialties end up with significantly more wealth than even the most optimistic nursing scenario.
-Sorry RNs, it’s likely that we’re never gonna challenge the wealth of our surgeon and anesthesiologist compadres.
+Sorry, RNs, it’s likely that we’re never gonna challenge the wealth of our surgeon and anesthesiologist compadres.